 Recently, I made a new rule while travelling – I am buying only edible souvenirs.
 So, you can imagine that now, going to Belgium for me, is a little holiday itself.
 Each time, I’m back with a bag full of Belgian chocolates (and a few more jogging mornings scheduled in my agenda).
 In this post, I compiled a short list of the best chocolate shops in Bruges, that will help you find the best Belgian chocolate shops in that charming Flemish town.

 How it all started – History of Belgian chocolate

-Belgian chocolate shops
+Belgian chocolate shops in Bruges

-My favorite chocolate shops in Bruges
+The best chocolate shops in Bruges

-# The Choco Line
+The Chocolate Line

 There are few Dumon stores in Bruges, so it’s easy to find them and enjoy in high quality and stylish chocolates.